Are you looking for a safe and effective first trimester workout?

 - Avoid pain or uncomfortable exercises

-When starting this workout, I only want you to do one set of each exercise.
+When starting this first trimester strength workout, I only want you to do one set of each exercise.

 This should only take you about 15 minutes to complete.